-Using the surplus/deficit projections and the costings of schemes from the 2011 WRP's, the relative cost of meeting different levels of service can be calculated and presented (please refer to Section 11, p30-31 for how these were calculated and how we intend to calculate future scheme costs).
+Using the surplus/deficit projections and the costings of schemes from the 2011 WRP's, the relative cost of meeting different levels of service can be calculated and presented (please refer to Section 11, p26 for how these were calculated and how we intend to calculate future scheme costs).

-Figure 4, p17 shows the costs for the Oxford & Grand Union, Leeds & Liverpool and Peak & Potteries hydrological units to meet the three differing minimum levels of service (1 in 10, 1 in 20
+Figure 4, p14 shows the costs for the Oxford & Grand Union, Leeds & Liverpool and Peak & Potteries hydrological units to meet the three differing minimum levels of service (1 in 10, 1 in 20 and 1 in 30 year) by 2030.
+The expenditure is the Net Present Value (NPV)4.
+Use of NPV (instead of capital costs alone) allows the whole life cost of a scheme to be analysed.

-The 2011 Oxford & Grand Union WRP recommended schemes with a total NPV of £2.7million to achieve a 1 in 20 year level of service for that hydrological unit.
-Using the data from the 2011 study, it is estimated that to remove the deficit and meet a minimum 1 in 30 level of service, would increase the NPV spend to more than £9 million.
-The disproportionate increase in NPV can be explained by the fact that there are a number of lower yielding schemes with a low NPV that together can meet the level of service requirements/forecast deficits.
+The 2011 Oxford & Grand Union WRP recommended schemes with a total NPV of $\pounds 2.7$ million to achieve a 1 in 20 year level of service for that hydrological unit.
+Using the data from the 2011 study, it is estimated that to remove the deficit and meet a minimum 1 in 30 level of service, would increase the NPV spend to more than $\pounds 9$ million.
+The disproportionate increase in NPV can be explained by the fact that there are a number of lower yielding schemes with a low NPV that together can meet the level of service requirements/ forecast deficits.
 Conversely, the remaining higher yielding schemes required to address the larger deficit have a much higher NPV.
 For example, clearing feeder channels is relatively inexpensive but doesn't yield high volumes of water.
 In comparison, backpumping schemes can significantly reduce the volumes of water that need to be supplied to the canal from reservoirs.
 However, backpumping schemes require a large initial capital investment (for construction); they also have a high on-going operational cost (electricity and maintenance).
 To meet a higher level of service requires more water and this water becomes harder to find and becomes progressively more costly per unit volume.
-Meeting lower levels of service can often be achieved with relatively "quick fixes".
-To achieve a level of service of 1 in 10 year investment of almost £2 million in schemes would still be required.
+Meeting lower levels of service can often be achieved with relatively 'quick fixes'.
+To achieve a level of service of 1 in 10 year by 2030 for the Oxford & Grand Union, an investment of almost £2 million in schemes would still be required.